gotgenes/amplify-localdb-demo/README.md

 # Amplify Function with DynamoDB Local Demo

 This is a small project to demonstrate connecting a Lambda function to a DynamoDB table generated from a GraphQL model defined using [AWS Amplify](https://aws.amazon.com/amplify/).
-It's purpose is mainly to demonstrate that, presently, this will not work locally using [`amplify mock`](https://docs.amplify.aws/cli/usage/mock).
+It's purpose is mainly to demonstrate how to make this work locally using [`amplify mock`](https://docs.amplify.aws/cli/usage/mock).

 This project [defines a GraphQL API](amplify/backend/api/localdb/schema.graphql) that has a single entity, `Message`.
 Every message has the properties `ID` and `content`.